Frequently Asked Questions

 The coastline of the Ards Peninsula is stunningly beautiful and is a mix of stretches of coastal path, coastal roads and tracks.
-The coastline includes the most easterly point on the island of Ireland, Burr Point located at Ballyhalbert harbour.
+The coastline includes the most easterly point on the island of Ireland, Burr Point.
 There are many award winning golden sandy beaches dotted around the coastline.
-The Outer Ards coastline is an Area of Special Scientific Interest (ASSI) and the Upper Ards is an Area of Outstanding Natural Beauty(AONB).
 Other reasons include the following:

 2) Christian Heritage –

 The area has a rich heritage dating from Celtic times.
 Early Irish saints established many abbeys and churches throughout the area.
 There are holy wells, ancient graveyards and numerous sites associated with St Patrick.

 Too numerous to list but include castles, forts, spiritual places, artistic centres, islands in Strangford Lough, fishing villages.

 Quiet tracks in beautiful surroundings throughout the peninsula, flat terrain

 Great diversity of birds, marine ecosystems in particular, Strangford Lough, a national Marine Nature Reserve

 7) Unique geology –